-- Colin Firth is a British film and theatre actor, winner of the Oscar, Golden Globe, two BAFTA Awards and three Screen Actors Guild Awards, winner of the Volpi Cup at the Venice International Film Festival.
+- Colin Firth is a British film and theatre actor, winner of an Oscar, a Golden Globe, two BAFTA Awards and three Screen Actors Guild Awards, winner of the Volpi Cup at the Venice International Film Festival.
 He gained popularity as Mr Darcy in the serial adaptation of Jane Austen’s novel Pride and Prejudice.

 - Benedict Cumberbatch is a British film, television and theatre actor and producer.
 He gained international popularity after playing Sherlock Holmes in the Sherlock BBC series.
-He is also well known for playing in movies like “Hawking” and “Doctor Strange.”
+He is also well known for staring in movies like “Hawking” and “Doctor Strange.”

 - Emma Wattson is an English actress, model and activist.
-Her first professional acting role as Hermione Granger in the “Harry Potter” film series, before that she only acted in school plays.
+Her first professional acting role was as Hermione Granger in the “Harry Potter” film series, before that she only acted in school plays.
 She also played in Colonia, Beauty and the Beast and Little Women.

 The Importance of Alfred Hitchcock and His Work in the History of World Cinema